Sweet Potato Bubble Tea

 Ingredient Notes

-Dried, store-bought tapioca balls are the secret to making bubble tea quickly and easily at home.
-Simply cook in hot water until they’re soft and chewy. - Brown sugar
+- Tapioca balls: Dried, store-bought tapioca balls are the secret to making bubble tea easily at home.
+Simply cook in hot water until they’re soft and chewy.

-The caramel notes of brown sugar go well with the sweet potato nicely, but granulated white sugar also works if that’s all you have. - Milk
+- Brown sugar: I like to sweeten this drink with brown sugar since the caramel notes in brown sugar go well with the sweet potato nicely, but granulated white sugar also works well.

-This drink is creamier when made with whole milk, but you can also use plant-based milk like oat milk or almond milk. - Water
+- Milk: This drink is creamier when made with whole milk, but you can also use plant-based milk like oat milk or almond milk.

 Photo Credit: amazon.com